 Serving Suggestions

-- Cheese: Sprinkle grated parmesan or Locatelli cheese over the vegetables in the last few minutes of roasting.
+- Add cheese: Sprinkle Parmesan or Romano over the vegetables during the last few minutes of roasting.

 Takeaway